Gasuleg/Gasuleg.github.io/_posts/2016-06-06-welcome-to-jekyll.markdown

 I actually work on the Ring GNU Linux client.
 So I learn how work the QT and GTK+.

-[1] https://github.com/Gasuleg/Smartlnfo-Ring (I will stop update this repository because I will push my code on the Gerrit draft of Savoir Faire Linux.
+[1][https://github.com/Gasuleg/Smartlnfo-Ring](https://github.com/Gasuleg/Smartlnfo-Ring)(I will stop update this repository because I will push my code on the Gerrit draft of Savoir Faire Linux.
 It's more easy for my team to do some commentary on that platform and it's free software)